athos54/game-of-life-rust/README.md

 # This is an implementation of Conway game of life on rust

+The only purpose of this repo is learn rust basics.
+So, if you are a pro on rust and want help me to improve, feel free to make a pull request with your improves, if posible, explaining the reasons

 [Conway game of life rules](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 ## How to run